ACLU report criticizes lawmakers for bills creating “pipeline” to prison - NewsBreak

 The report lists the new law criminalizing youth transgender medical treatment as one example.

-“For too long, we’ve seen this reliance on punishment rather than really turning towards justice, rehabilitation, and really what we believe Alabamians want to see are investments in our education, health care infrastructure,” ACLU Alabama Policy and Advocacy Director Dillon Nettles said.Report: Crimes investigated by Jefferson County Sheriff’s Office down from 2021
+“For too long, we’ve seen this reliance on punishment rather than really turning towards justice, rehabilitation, and really what we believe Alabamians want to see are investments in our education, health care infrastructure,” ACLU Alabama Policy and Advocacy Director Dillon Nettles said.UPDATE: Victim dies following accident on Warm Springs Rd.

 Nettles argues another law defining a riot and making that a class A misdemeanor infringes on the right to protest.